 What stores are open on Labor Day in Alberta?

-Here’s a list of stores and malls open on Labor Day in Alberta:
+Here’s a list of stores and malls that are likely to operate on Labor Day in Alberta:

 Edmonton